-Not to be confused with the surfers' beach near Jacó by the same name, Playa Hermosa's 2-km-long (1-mi-long) crescent of dark gray volcanic sand attracts heat, making the early morning or late afternoon the best time to visit (with the latter providing spectacular sunsets).
+Not to be confused with the surfers' beach near Jacó by the same name, Playa Hermosa's 2-km-long (1-mile-long) crescent of dark gray volcanic sand attracts heat, making the early morning or late afternoon the best time to visit (with the latter providing spectacular sunsets).
 The beach fronts a line of shade trees, so there's a welcome respite from the heat of the sun.
-The crystal clear water—it's a Blue Flag beach—is usually calm, with no strong currents and with comfortable temperatures of 23°C to 27°C (74°F to 80°F).
+The crystal-clear water—it's a Blue Flag beach—is usually calm, with no strong currents and with comfortable temperatures of 23°C to 27°C (74°F to 80°F).
+For offshore diving, there's an average visibility of 6 meters (20 feet), and rock reefs that attract large schools of fish, sea turtles, sharks, manta rays, moray eels, and very big fish.
 Sea views are as picturesque as they get, with bobbing fishing boats, jagged profiles of coastline, rocky outcroppings, and at night the twinkling lights of the Four Seasons Resort across the bay.
 At the beach's north end, low tide creates wide, rock-lined tidal pools.
+Food and drinks are available at Hotel El Velero.
 Amenities: food and drink; water sports.
 Best for: swimming; walking.

 Playa Hermosa, Costa Rica